Hand sanitizer: Where to order hand sanitizer online

-Read on for a guide to where to buy hand sanitizer (hand sanitiser) right now – we've focused on online retailers so you can order from home.
+Read on for a guide to where to buy hand sanitizer (hand sanitiser) right now – we've focused on online retailers so you can order from home, and have found suppliers in the UK, US and Australia.
+Use the links opposite to jump straight to your area.
 Stocks are looking seriously depleted, but we're monitoring the situation and constantly updating this page with any new supplies as soon as they become available.
 Please don't purchase more than you need.

 - Looking for loo roll too?
 Here's where to buy toilet paper for delivery